remsic12/Group-Project/README.md

 An image of the Group-Project database entity relationship diagram (ERD) is displayed below, the file is located in the Group-Project\Resources\Images folder.
 The file name is Group-Project.pgerd.png.

-The Jupyter Notebook and SQL code used for data clean up and table creation were shared with the group so that each member could create their own version of the data base locally.
+The Jupyter Notebook and SQL code used for data exploration and table creation were shared with the group so that each member could create their own version of the data base locally.
 Copies of these files reside in the Group-Project\Resources\data subfolder.
 The file names are Capstone_initial_erd.ipynb and file_prep.sql.

 ###### Group-Project Datbase ERD
 ![Group-Project_pgerd](https://github.com/remsic12/Group-Project/blob/main/Resources/Images/Group-Project.pgerd.png)